webbgroup/stelligent-u/04-vpcs/README.md

 _Is there a way that you can verify Internet connectivity from the instance without ssh'ing to it?_

+I don't have any public IP addresses yet.
+So how could it? besides, it is a private IP address space assigned.

 #### Lab 4.1.5: Security Group

 Add a security group to your EC2 stack:

 - Allow ICMP (for ping) and ssh traffic into your instance.

 ##### Question: Connectivity